Black Pied cattle

 A lot of clucking goes on here!
 Since 2014 the Kiekeberg Open-Air Museum has been coordinating the Ramelsloh breeding ring for the preservation of this endangered breed, which aims to preserve its rare yellow plumage and genetic diversity.
 Ramelsloh chickens were first bred in 1870 in the same-name village, located north of Lüneburg Heath.
 They are also known by their nickname ‘Ramelsloh Blue Legs’, derived from the distinctive colour of their legs.
 Although chambers of agriculture once recommended the Ramelsloh chicken to farmers as a particularly high-performing breed it was not long before it no longer met the requirements of modern agriculture.
 As dual-purpose animals the chickens produced fewer eggs than specialised laying breeds and almost died out.

 At the open-air museum, our clucking residents with their distinctive blue legs can be found at several locations in the grounds - and heard everywhere.
-The chicks, which are kept in the reconstructed henhouse from Winsen, are great favourites with visitors.

 Ein Ramelsloher Huhn am Fischerhaus im Freilichtmuseum am Kiekeberg.
 (Bild FLMK)